-One of the best streaming services, Sling starts at $30 a month and gives you access to programming as far-ranging as ESPN and CNN.
+After your first month, Sling (which is available on most of the best streaming devices) starts at $40 a month and gives you access to popular networks including ESPN and CNN.
 It also offers local broadcast networks in certain regions.
-And you can sign up for additional channels like Showtime and Starz.
-For more details about the service, read our Sling TV review.
+And you can sign up for additional extras like Showtime and Starz.
+Meanwhile, you can check out Sling TV deals for more information on the aforementioned discounts.

-While Sling TV doesn’t come with every channel you might desire — it has more than 50 channels when you subscribe to both Sling Orange and Sling Blue, and some more options for an additional fee — you might like what you find.
-Make sure you check out our guide to Sling TV's channels and packages.
+While Sling TV doesn’t come with every channel you might desire — it has more than 50 channels when you subscribe to both Sling Orange and Sling Blue, and some extras for an additional fee.

 Sling TV free trial: How to sign up